parshap/portfolio/templates/projects/flikstak.md

 Social tool to organize and share ideas.

+Created modular architecture using AWS and Node.js.

-Worked on web application and backend APIs.
+Created web application